vlthemes/VLThemes-Add-Custom-Fonts-To-Kirki/README.md

 1. Activate Typekit in Live Customizer
 2. Enter your Typekit Kit ID (ex. dhl1xhg)
-3. Enter fonts (Which are in the kit) separating them with a comma.
+3. Enter fonts (Which are in the kit).
 4. Done!